Exactly Solvable Topological Phase Transition in a Quantum Dimer Model

 where $I_{2|E|}$ is the $2|E|\times2|E|$ identity matrix, $(K^{-1})_E$ is the restriction of $K^{-1}$ to $E$ (i.e. to the $2|E|$ vertex indices associated with $E$) and $(K')_E$ is a restricted Kasteleyn matrix with nonzero entries only for edges in $E$.

-Having defined the relevant correlators and discussed their exact expressions, we plot them in Figs.~\ref{fig:dimers} and \ref{fig:visons}, and summarize the quantum phases of our model as a function of the parameter $\wt$ as follows.
+Having defined the relevant correlators and discussed their exact expressions, we plot them in Fig.~\ref{fig:visons}, and summarize the quantum phases of our model as a function of the parameter $\wt$ as follows.
 For $\wt<3$, the dimer-dimer and vison correlators decay exponentially, indicating a $\Z_2$ quantum spin liquid phase.
 For $\wt=3$, the correlators are critical.
 For $\wt>3$, the dimer-dimer correlator decays exponentially, but the vison correlator is constant, indicating a trivial ordered phase.
-The analytic derivations of the exponential decay of the dimer-dimer correlator as well as the analytic estimates of the real space Green's function correlation lengths are given in the Supplemental Material.
+The analytic derivations of the exponential decay of the dimer-dimer correlator as well as the analytic estimates of the real space Green's function correlation lengths are given in the Supplemental Material \cite{sm}.
 The diverging correlation lengths for the dimer-dimer and vison correlators near the transition point are shown in Fig.~\ref{fig:corr}.
-The critical exponents $\beta=1/8$ and $\nu=1$ for the transition, which are consistent with the 2D Ising universality class, are obtained via the finite-size scaling numerics up to lattice size $1001\times1001$ in Fig.~\ref{fig:fs_scaling}.
+While it appears there may be cusps at values of $\wt\ne3$, it is possible this may be a numerical artifact; importantly, our topological diagnostic does not show any transition within the $\alpha<3$ region.
+The critical exponents $\beta=1/8$ and $\nu=1$ for the transition, which are consistent with the 2D Ising universality class, are obtained via finite-size scaling numerics up to lattice size $1001\times1001$ in Fig.~\ref{fig:fs_scaling}.
+Additionally, we consider the topological R\'enyi entropy of order $\infty$ (topological min-entropy) $s_\infty$, which along with the topological entanglement entropy (TEE) and other topological R\'enyi entropies, is used to detect topological order in many-body systems \cite{kitaev2006topological,levin2006detecting,flammia2009topological}.
+In the setting of quantum dimer models, the von Neumann and R\'enyi entropies at the RK point can be expressed in terms of classical boundary probabilities \cite{furukawa2007topological,papanikolaou2007topological,stephan2012renyi,selem2013entanglement}.
+In the Supplemental Material \cite{sm}, we use the method of Ref.~\cite{stephan2012renyi} to analytically show

+This analytically confirms the topological nature of the phase transition at $\wt=3$, from the topological $\Z_2$ spin liquid phase to a topologically trivial phase.